 Other things to do while in Amsterdam includes a visit to Van Gogh Museum and Rijksmuseum.
 They are both located in Museum Square.
-I did not have much time so I opted for Rijksmuseum.
+I did not have much time, so I opted for Rijksmuseum.
 The IAMSTERDAM sign is also in the same vicinity.
-You know how you see these amazing pictures of popular landmarks and tourist attractions on Instagram and travel blogs, and they look so amazing and uncrowded?
+You know how you see these amazing pictures of famous landmarks and tourist attractions on Instagram and travel blogs, and they look so amazing and uncrowded?
 Ummmmm yeah, no. Not in real life.
-I tried to do it for the gram but there were so many people that I just gave up.
-Shout out to all the people that are able to capture a solo moment with the sign, #teamiaintgottimefordat.
-You can also chill in Vondelpark and have a mini photoshoot with a stranger you just met-oh nevermind, that’s me.
+I tried to do it for the gram, but there were so many people that I just gave up.
+Shout out to all the people that can capture a solo moment with the sign, #teamiaintgottimefordat.
+You can also chill in Vondelpark and have a mini photoshoot with a stranger – oh nevermind, that’s just me.
 But take a scroll or lay around with a good book in Vondelpark.